-- 8.5 It is important that the implementation of the strategy and individual projects is managed effectively.
-It is recommended that a Strategic Board is set up to oversee implementation of the strategy and monitoring of outcomes, to be chaired by Norwich City Council as lead partner and with a member from each of the partner organisations, plus representation from other key external partners as appropriate.
-Its proposed functions will include oversight of progress on individual projects, identifying future project and funding opportunities, identifying issues or risks to strategy delivery that may require action, monitoring progress, and providing progress updates to the relevant committees of each partner authority on an annual basis. - 8.6 It is also recommended that a Delivery Board is established to ensure effective co-ordination and communication between key partners with management and delivery responsibilities on the day-to-day management of the river.
+8.8 It is important that the implementation of the strategy and individual projects is managed effectively.
+A Strategic Board will be set up to oversee implementation of the strategy and monitoring of outcomes, to be chaired by Norwich City Council as lead partner and with a member from each of the partner organisations, plus representation from other key external partners as appropriate.
+Its proposed functions will include oversight of progress on individual projects, identifying future project and funding opportunities, identifying issues or risks to strategy delivery that may require action, monitoring progress, and providing progress updates to the relevant committees of each partner authority on an annual basis.

+8.9 It is also proposed to establish a Delivery Board to ensure effective coordination and communication between key partners with management and delivery responsibilities on the day-to-day management of the river.
 Its proposed remit includes addressing enforcement issues such as anti-social behaviour and illegal moorings, and environmental issues such as litter reduction and water quality.
 Other organisations may be invited to attend the management board on occasion as appropriate, dependant on issues under discussion.
 The board will be chaired by Norwich City Council and the chair will report to the Strategic Board on a regular basis to ensure an effective link between strategic and operational issues.